 The Community Pharmacy IT Group (CP ITG) has suggested that a future development could be to allow patients to use the app to make or amend their EPS nomination; the NHS App team have confirmed that this feature is being considered for inclusion in their product development roadmap.

-It will be possible for approved apps to interoperate with the NHS app, using Citizen Identity where appropriate.
+It will be possible for approved apps to interoperate with the NHS app, using NHS login where appropriate.
 These apps may function alongside the NHS app or in the case of web-based apps, they would open within the NHS app.

 PSNC and the CP ITG will continue discussions with the NHS App team to consider developments of the app which may be beneficial to community pharmacy contractors and their patients.

-If you would like to make suggestions for future features, please email Daniel Ah-Thion, PSNC’s Community Pharmacy IT Lead.
+If you would like to make suggestions for future features, please email Dan Ah-Thion, PSNC’s Community Pharmacy IT Lead.
 PSNC will collate the feedback for discussion with the NHS Digital’s NHS App team.
+Pharmacy staff and Local Pharmaceutical Committees (LPCs) may also contact Dan regarding any lessons which emerge from the limited piloting.

 NHS App (NHS Digital)